-Top 10 Things to Do in Summer in Redmond
+Top 10 Things to do in Summer in Redmond, WA

 The city of Redmond is a great place to be during the summer.
 With comfortable and inviting temperatures, you’re sure to find plenty of things to keep your family occupied.
 Whether you’re a resident or a tourist, be sure to put these things on your summer to-do list.